-Caro de Waal, a Cape Town based sensory-food-experience designer, incorporates edible flowers in three tasty recipes in HL’s September 2015 issue.
-Here’s one of those amazing dishes for you to try in your kitchen.
+Caro de Waal, a Cape Town based sensory-food-experience designer, incorporates edible flowers into tasty recipes.
+Here’s one of our favourite for you to try in your kitchen.

 For the honey infusion